canonical/microceph/docs/tutorial/update.rst

         usage:   65 MiB used, 45 GiB / 45 GiB avail
         pgs:     1 active+clean

-Within a cluster healthy, we need to run the following command on each node:
+With a healthy cluster, we need to run the following command on each node:

 .. code-block:: shell

-    snap install microceph
+    snap refresh microceph
     snap refresh --hold microceph

+The order on which we run the commands is important.
+It should be as follows:

+1. Managers
+2. Monitors
+3. All other entities (i.e: OSDs)

+The output of the 'microceph.ceph status' command should provide us with the hostnames of the mons and managers ('microceph-1' et al in this example).

+At present time, managers and monitors reside on the same nodes, but that may not always be the case.

 With that done, we should verify the cluster together to make it's settled and healthy once again.